Chronic Pain Guide: Types, Treatments & FAQs

 - Repetitive motion injury, which is common in athletes

-- Bursitis, which is inflammation of a fluid-filled sac that acts as a cushion for joints
+- Bursitis, which is inflammation of the fluid-filled sacs that act as cushions for joints

 - Tendonitis, which is inflammation of tissues that connect muscle to bones